-HP CEO says the company must "ultimately offer a smartphone"Alex Wagner - Deputy Managing Editor, News Desk
+HP CEO says the company must "ultimately offer a smartphone"Alex Wagner - Editorial Director of News and Content

 In a move that didn't exactly sit well with fans of webOS, HP last year announced that it would "discontinue operations" on webOS hardware.
 Since then, HP has been working to open source webOS, but we haven't exactly heard much other smartphone news from the company.
 That changes today, as HP CEO Meg Whitman has told Fox Business News that HP must "ultimately offer a smartphone because in many countries of the world that is your first computing device."
 Whitman didn't offer up any details about when we might see a new smartphone from HP, but she later reiterated HP's need for a new entry in the smartphone market, saying that HP "is a computing company" and so it must "take advantage of that form factor."